Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 A browser wallet is a piece of code that can be added as an extension to supported browsers such as ``Chrome``.
-The browser wallet hosts the private keys corresponding to the accounts of the user and a link that points to a ``JSON-RPC server``.
+The browser wallet hosts the private keys corresponding to the accounts of the user and a link that points to a `JSON-RPC server  <https://github.com/Concordium/concordium-json-rpc>`_.

-Your front-end code that is run in the browser constructs the transaction object and sends it the the browser wallet.
-The transaction object is signed by the private key hosted in the browser wallet and transmitted to the `JSON-RPC server <https://github.com/Concordium/concordium-json-rpc>`_ via ``HTTPS``.
+Your front-end code, that is run in the browser, constructs the transaction object and sends it the the browser wallet.
+The transaction object is signed by the private key hosted in the browser wallet and transmitted to the ``JSON-RPC server`` via ``HTTPS``.
 This server has access to a Concordium node and masks the request (including the signed transaction object) that comes via ``HTTPS`` from the browser wallet to a ``JSON-RPC`` request that the Concordium node can execute.
 The signed transaction is transmitted via peer-to-peer communication to other Concordium nodes and becomes